david0811/lafferty-etal-2024-tbd/README.md

 | pyWBM | - | https://github.com/david0811/pyWBM | - |

 ## Reproduce my experiment
 Project dependencies are specified in `pyproject.toml`.
 You can clone this directory and install via pip by running `pip install -e .` from the root directory.
-You'll also need to download all of the input data sets and update the paths appropriately in `utils/global_paths.py`.
+You'll also need to download all of the input data sets and update the appropriate paths in `src/utils/global_paths.py`.

 The following scripts can then be used to reproduce the experiment: